ISQGD

 Support ISQGD

-Your support plays a vital role in sustaining and expanding ISQGD’s activities.
+Community support plays an important role in sustaining and expanding ISQGD’s activities.
 Contributions directly assist in organizing and strengthening:

 • Regular seminar lectures